Joseph Burrows

-Joseph H. Burrows (October 5, 1953 – October 15, 2009) was wrongfully convicted of the murder of farmer William E. Dulan at his home in Iroquois County, Illinois, in 1988.
+Joseph H. Burrows (October 5, 1953 – October 15, 2009) was an American man who was wrongfully convicted of the murder of farmer William E. Dulan at his home in Iroquois County, Illinois, in 1988.
 After his conviction and sentence to death in 1989, Burrows was held for nearly five years on death row.

 Peter Rooney, a reporter for the Champaign-Urbana News-Gazette, obtained a recantation from a key witness against Burrows, and the case was reopened.
 Burrows' attorney, Kathleen Zellner, persuaded the real killer, Gayle Potter, to confess at the post-conviction hearing.
 Burrows was released in 1994.

 Chronology of events

 On November 8, 1988, the body of 88-year-old farmer William E. Dulan was found at his home.

 Gayle Potter, a cocaine addict, was picked up for forging a cheque of Dulan's.
 Her blood was found at the murder scene.

 In a plea bargain, Potter admitted forging the cheque and taking part in the crime, but implicated two others.
 She claimed that Burrows, 32, had shot the older man, and also said that Ralph Frye, 22, a friend of Burrows who had slight cognitive disabilities, was involved.
 Potter and Frye were both sentenced to long prison terms, but Burrows was later sentenced to death.

 There was no physical evidence linking either Burrows or Frye to the crime.
 Four witnesses placed Burrows 60 miles away at the time of the crime.